Standard of living in Israel: Poverty

 Poverty is high among Ultra-Orthodox Jews and Israeli Arabs.
 Comparing a March 2011 report by Adalah, to today, poverty in Arab families in Israel has improved by 8–10% in just one decade.
 Among Israeli Arabs, Druze and Christian Arabs have a higher employment rate than Muslims.
 Poverty rates are also high among Haredi Jews, as a result of many Haredi men being voluntarily unemployed and opting for religious studies while relying on social assistance instead of working, as well as underemployment due to Haredi schools being exempt from the core curriculum.

 The Israeli welfare system is less effective than most OECD countries.
 While the median poverty reduction rate through taxes and welfare among OECD countries is 40%, the figure stands at 25% in Israel, the second-lowest rate in the OECD, behind only the United States.

 Homelessness is a rare phenomenon.
 A December 2015 study found there to be about 2,300 homeless people in Israel, out of a population of about 8.5 million.
 The most common reason for homelessness was substance abuse or alcoholism, followed by financial problems and mental illness.

 As per the annual report released by the National Insurance Institute in December 2024, it was revealed that almost two million individuals resided below the poverty line in Israel during 2023, with 27.9% of them being children and 12.8% being elderly.

+Recent reports indicate that an increasing number of families in Israel are struggling to maintain adequate access to food amid rising living costs.
+According to the Israeli anti-poverty organization Latet, studies published between 2024 and 2025 estimate that approximately 867,256 households, including around 1.2 million children, experience food insecurity—affecting more than one-quarter of families.
+The reports highlight that rising prices, inflation, and declining purchasing power have made it increasingly difficult for some households, including those with at least one employed adult, to secure sufficient and nutritious food.